mullinb/Godzone/README.md

 <img src="https://s3.amazonaws.com/fluxlymoppings/pics/GodlyZone2.PNG" width=700>
 </div>

-That the “Godly Zone For Gods” is hideously ugly and features nigh-nonsensical language (including some mixing of different tongues) is deliberate, and meant to be humorous.
+That the “Godly Zone For Gods” is hideously ugly and features nigh on nonsensical language (including some mixing of different tongues) is deliberate, and meant to be humorous.
 I have no idea why anyone would want to get into the social network business as a solo developer, but this project is at least unique in its exaggeratedly cynical attitude.
 It was a minor hit in school, as several of my classmates found joy chatting on something a little less hip and zeitgeisty than Slack.
 Please enjoy it on <a href="https://godzone.herokuapp.com/">Heroku</a>.
 PM me on LinkedIn or whatever if you want a live demonstration of its <a href="https://godzone.herokuapp.com/chat">chat room</a>.

 # Technologies